2007 Boston Mooninite panic

 After the devices were removed, the Boston Police Department stated in its defense that the ad devices shared some similarities with improvised explosive devices, with them also discovering an identifiable power source, a circuit board with exposed wiring, and electrical tape.
 Investigators were not mollified by the discovery that the devices were not explosive in nature, stating they still intended to determine "if this event was a hoax or something else entirely".
 Although city prosecutors eventually concluded there was no ill intent involved in the placing of the ads, the city continues to refer to the event as a "bomb hoax" (implying intent) rather than a "bomb scare".
+A deal was reached in which Berdovsky and Stevens agreed to carry out community service and issue a public apology, and Attorney General Martha Coakley admitted that the state could not prove that the pair had any intent to incite panic.
+Government agencies extracted several million dollars from Turner Broadcasting and Interference, Inc., which was used to pay police who participated in the hysteria.

 Reflecting years later, various academics and media sources have characterized the phenomenon as a form of social panic.
 Gregory Bergman wrote in his 2008 book BizzWords that the devices were basically a self-made form of the children's toy Lite-Brite.
 Bruce Schneier wrote in his 2009 book Schneier on Security that Boston officials were "ridiculed" for their overreaction to the incident.
 In his 2009 book Secret Agents, historian and communication professor Jeremy Packer discussed a cultural phenomenon called the "panic discourse" and described the incident as a "spectacular instance of this panic".
 In a 2012 article, The Boston Phoenix called the incident the "Great Mooninite Panic of 2007".
 A 2013 publication by WGBH wrote that the majority of Boston youth thought that the arrests of two men who placed devices were not justified.